venam/blog/_posts/2015-09-25-group-work.markdown

 them on a projects you cannot assume their qualities.

-It's not even a "group conflict", they are just sitting on the spectator bench, not part of the team, looking at the achievements of others, and standing up at the end of the match for the applause.
+It's not even a "group conflict", they are just sitting on the spectator's bench, not part of the team, looking at the achievements of others, and standing up at the end of the match for the applause.
 It's not even a conflict of interests, it's an apathetic conflict.